-Portions of our platform enable consumers and dealers using our sites to communicate with one another and other persons seeking information or advice on the internet.
+Portions of our platform enable consumers and dealers using our marketplaces to communicate with one another and other persons seeking information or advice on the internet.
 Claims of defamation or other injury could be made against us for content posted on our websites.
-In addition, negative publicity and user sentiment generated as a result of fraudulent or deceptive conduct by users of our marketplace could damage our reputation, reduce our ability to attract new users or retain our current users, and diminish the value of our brand.
+In addition, negative publicity and user sentiment generated as a result of fraudulent or deceptive conduct by users of our marketplaces could damage our reputation, reduce our ability to attract new users or retain our current users, and diminish the value of our brands.

-Our recent growth is not indicative of our future growth, and our ability to grow our revenue in the future is uncertain due to the impact of the COVID-19 pandemic.
+Our past growth is not indicative of our future growth, and our ability to grow our revenue in the future is uncertain due to the impact of the COVID-19 pandemic.

-Our revenue increased to \$588.9 million for the year ended December 31, 2019 from \$454.1 million for the year ended December 31, 2018, representing a 30% increase between such periods, and increased to \$157.7 million for the three months ended March 31, 2020 from \$135.3 million for the three months ended March 31, 2019, representing a 17% increase between such periods.
-We expect a year-over-year decline in revenues in 2020 due to COVID-19-related effects.
-Our future revenue is uncertain due to the continued impact of the COVID-19 pandemic.
-If our revenue declines or fails to grow, investors' perceptions of our business may be adversely affected and the market price of our Class A common stock could decline.
-In addition, we will not be able to grow as expected, or at all, if we do not accomplish the following:

-- · increase the number of consumers using our marketplace; - maintain and expand the number of dealers that subscribe to our marketplaces and maintain and increase the fees that they are paying; - attract and retain advertisers placing advertisements in our marketplace; - further improve the quality of our marketplace and introduce high quality new products; and - increase the number of connections between consumers and dealers using our marketplace and connections to paying dealers, in particular.
+Our revenue increased to \$588.9 million for the year ended December 31, 2019 from \$454.1 million for the year ended December 31, 2018, representing a 30% increase between such periods, and decreased to \$399.9 million for the nine months ended September 30, 2020 from \$430.8 million for the nine months ended September 30, 2019, representing a 7% decrease between such periods, primarily due to COVID-19-related effects.
+We expect further year-over-year revenue declines in 2020 as a result of the COVID-19 pandemic, and the continued impact of the COVID-19 pandemic also makes our future revenue beyond 2020 uncertain.
+In addition, we will not be able to grow as expected, or at all, if we fail to: increase the number of consumers using our marketplaces; maintain and expand the number of dealers that subscribe to our marketplaces and maintain and increase the fees that they are paying; attract and retain advertisers placing advertisements in our marketplaces; further improve the quality of our marketplaces and introduce high quality new products; and increase the number of connections between consumers and dealers using our marketplaces and connections to paying dealers, in particular.
+If our revenue declines further or fails to grow, investors' perceptions of our business may be adversely affected and the market price of our Class A common stock could decline.